-My proudest achievement so far has been placing Top 20 internationally in a marketing competition.
 I competed in DECA in the Sports and Entertainment Operations Research category where I had to act as a marketing consultant and research an existing business and develop a marketing plan to help the business.
+Placing in the Top 20 internationally in a marketing competition was my proudest achievement so far.
 In order to get there, I had to beat out over 400 competitors to represent Ontario as the provincial champion.
 Later at the international level, I was competing against over 500 competitors from across the world that had also topped their respective regions, and I never imagined that I would advance to the finals given the level of competition.

 Currently, my dream job would be a marketing consultant.
 While I do enjoy marketing in general, I find it more interesting to work on a case basis as it gives me opportunities to be exposed to different types of businesses.
 With every new case comes a new situation, allowing me to use a variety of marketing strategies, and while I find it more challenging, I also find the result much more rewarding.